jetthoughts/jetthoughts.github.io/content/blog/git-minimum-for-effective-project-development/index.md

 metatags:
   image: cover.png
 ---

-## Git minimum for effective project development
-> # For beginners who are not familiar with [Git](https://git-scm.com/) or [GitFlow](https://datasift.github.io/gitflow/), we grabbed the most common commands to be effective from the first day.
+> For beginners who are not familiar with [Git](https://git-scm.com/) or [GitFlow](https://datasift.github.io/gitflow/), we grabbed the most common commands to be effective from the first day.

 ![](file_0.png)